Responding to a divorce petition in a timely manner is important after you’ve been served with divorce papers.

 Crystal's Question: I had my husband served with divorce papers.
 I called to check on the docket and they told me they were waiting for my husband to serve me with his response to the papers.
 I served him over two months ago!
 How long can he hold everything up?

-Brette's Answer: There is a time limit for the response.
+Brette's Answer: There is a time limit for responding to a divorce petition.
 You need to find out what that is and if it has passed, you need to ask the court to schedule an appearance to move forward.
 You can call the court clerk and ask about the process.
 Check your state court web site to see if your state rules are explained there.

 Brette's Answer: Since he filed the papers, he has to file the papers for the hearing.
 It's completely up to him.
 Since you did not respond, you are not a party to the case at this point and can do nothing.